-Beginning in January 2019, DFAS will provide IRS Form 1095-C to all U.S. military members, and IRS Form 1095-B to all Retirees, Annuitants, former Spouses and all other individuals having TRICARE coverage during all or any portion of tax year 2018.
+DFAS will provide IRS Form 1095-C to all U.S. military members, and IRS Form 1095-B to all Retirees, Annuitants, former Spouses and all other individuals having TRICARE coverage during all or any portion of tax year 2019.
 An IRS Form 1095 documents you (and your Family members, if applicable) have the minimum essential coverage.
 These forms will document the information that DFAS will provide to the IRS on yourself and your authorized Family members.
 The forms will be required to be reported with your 2019 federal tax return.
 DFAS will provide you with IRS Form 1095 series forms no later than January 31, 2020.

 The return home from combat can often leave servicemembers feeling out of place with the most important people in their lives - their families.

 "In deployment, Soldiers grow accustomed to a new lifestyle and a new 'family' - those buddies that bond together to defend each other," said Maj.
 Ken Williams, 14th Military Police Brigade chaplain.
 "This lifestyle change is prolonged and becomes familiar, i.e., the new normal."

 The families also change while the Soldier is deployed.